 “This award puts our students head-to-head with the best students from the best institutions across the country, and when the dust settles our students end up at the top, every year,” said Anderson.
 “No question we have excellent students, but those students are getting excellent training and going on to do excellent work at elite institutions.”

 Auyeung is researching with mathematics professor James Turner in the field of algebraic topology, using algebraic structure and different pools within algebra in order to understand the idea of topology—the mathematical study of shapes and properties of space.

-“The topic they’ve been working on is bordering on things that a PhD thesis could be build off ultimately,” said Turner, of a team of three researchers that includes Auyeung.
-“What I was trying to do is give them the tools, just enough so that they could enter into the research from some perspective and he [Auyeung] was quite capable of picking up on it quickly and being able to work with it, building on the understanding he gained doing somewhat related research the prior summer.”
+“The topic they’ve been working on is bordering on things that a PhD thesis could be built off ultimately,” Turner said of a team of three researchers that includes Auyeung.
+“What I was trying to do is give them the tools, just enough so that they could enter into the research from some perspective, and he [Auyeung] was quite capable of picking up on it quickly and being able to work with it, building on the understanding he gained doing somewhat related research the prior summer.”

 Anderson says the third-party validation from national organizations like the Goldwater Foundation, Beckman Scholars Program, the National Science Foundation and others serves as further proof that the research experience at Calvin is second to none.

 “We’re not playing second fiddle to anybody,” said Anderson.
 “The work being done here at Calvin is being recognized and students are recognized as being top notch across the country on a regular basis.
 It didn’t happen once; it happens consistently.”